Skip to main content

 16. Tap Roulette

-Tap roulette is a very simple app that basically chooses someone by picking a finger.
+Tap roulette is a straightforward app that basically chooses someone by picking a finger.

 Students have to put their fingers on the screen.
 Tap roulette detects them and chooses one.
 It’s so simple, but your students will love it!